Listed in: English, as ENGL-471

 Giorgio Agamben writes in Remnants of Auschwitz that “trauma is thus an event that has no beginning, no ending, no before, no during, and no after.”
 In this seminar, we will study texts from different genres–poetry, fiction, and memoir–that attempt to narrativize the timeless, ubiquitous, and haunted event that is a military dictatorship.
 How do these texts undertake the task of remembering or reimagining the past?
 How do they fill the gap between memory and history, between testimony and literature, and between past and present?
 What does or can literature do with a legacy of violence and oppression?
 Readings may include works by Argentinian-Mexican visual artist and novelist Verónica Gerber Bicecci, the Chilean poet Raúl Zurita, the Padaung (Burmese) memoirist Pascal Khoo Thwe, and the Ghanaian-born novelist Ayesha Harruna Attah.

 Open to juniors and seniors.
 Limited to 18 students.
 Spring semester.
-Visiting Writer Myint.
+Professor Myint.